API usage agreement

 2. Subject matter, the set-up and principle of the functionality of the API

-- API functionality is intended for the Client that wants to access
+- The API functionality is intended for the Client, which wants to

 integrating it into the software already used by the Client.

-- The Client that wants to use API functionality must be verified and
+- The Client, which wants to use API functionality, must be verified

-- The Client that wants to use API has to log in to its Account on
+- The Client, which wants to use the API, has to log in to its

-the Website and choose section "API" in the Account settings.
+Account on the Website and choose section “API” in the Account

 - Once the Client receives the message regarding the API, the